antcc/rk-bfr/README.md

 - The folder `utils` contains several utility files for experimentation and visualization.
 - The `experiments` folder contains plain text files with numerical experimental results, as well as `.csv` and `.npz` files that facilitate working with them directly in Python.

 There are some experiments (with both simulated and real data) available to test the performance of the models against other usual alternatives, functional or otherwise.
 The script `results_cv.py` runs the experiments with a cross-validation loop for our Bayesian models, while the script `results_all.py` runs the experiments for all hyperparameters without a cross-validation loop.
-A typical execution can be seen in the `launch.sh` file, and additionally there are two Jupyter notebooks that demonstrate the usage of the code.
+A typical execution can be seen in the `launch.sh` file.
+Additionally, there are Jupyter notebooks that demonstrate the usage of the code.

 *Code developed for Python 3.9.*